Annual Notices

 Child Find

-The School District of South Milwaukee must locate, identify, and evaluate all resident children with disabilities, including children with disabilities attending private schools, regardless of the severity of their disabilities.
+The School District of South Milwaukee endeavors to locate, identify, and evaluate all resident children with disabilities, including children with disabilities attending private schools, regardless of the severity of their disabilities.
 The school district has a special education screening program to locate and screen all children with suspected disabilities who are residents of the district and who have not graduated from high school.
 Upon request the school district will screen any resident child who has not graduated high school to determine whether a special education referral is appropriate.
 A request may be made by contacting Carrie Stollenwerk, Director of Pupil Services, South Milwaukee School District at (414) 766-5041 or in writing at 901 Fifteenth Avenue, South Milwaukee, WI 53172.

 A physician, nurse, psychologist, social worker or administrator of a social agency who reasonably believes a child brought to him or her for services is a child with a disability has a legal duty to report the child to the school district in which the child resides.
 Before referring the child, the person making the referral must inform the child’s parent that the referral will be made.
 The referral must be in writing and include the reason why the person believes the child is a child with a disability.
 Others who reasonably believe a child is a child with a disability may also refer the child to the school district in which the child resides.
 A referral of a child residing in the School District of South Milwaukee may be sent to Pupil Services Office, 901 Fifteenth Avenue, South Milwaukee, WI 53172.

-Curriculum Modifications
+Curriculum Modification

 In accordance with Wisconsin Statute 118.15 (1)(d), the School District of South Milwaukee may provide program and curriculum modifications for a child under certain guidelines.
 The parent or guardian should first talk with the principal and/or Director of Instruction regarding the specific program or curriculum modifications requested.
 The parent or guardian should then speak with the superintendent if a solution is not obtained.
 Finally, any child’s parent or guardian, or the child if the parent or guardian is notified, may request the school board, in writing, to provide the child with program or curriculum modifications.